U.S. regulator sues Morgan Stanley, eight others over faulty securities

-Sept 23 A U.S. regulator filed lawsuits against Morgan Stanley and eight other banks over the sale of nearly $2.4 billion in mortgage-backed securities to two credit unions that later failed, according to a filing.
+A U.S. regulator filed lawsuits against Morgan Stanley (MS.N) and eight other banks over the sale of nearly $2.4 billion in mortgage-backed securities to two credit unions that later failed, according to a filing.

-Morgan Stanley and Morgan Stanley Capital I Inc, Barclays , JPMorgan Chase & Co's unit Bear Stearns, Credit Suisse Group, Royal Bank of Scotland Group and UBS sold faulty securities to Southwest and Members United corporate credit unions, the National Credit Union Administration (NCUA) said in its complaint.
+Morgan Stanley and Morgan Stanley Capital I Inc, Barclays (BARC.L), JPMorgan Chase & Co's (JPM.N) unit Bear Stearns, Credit Suisse Group CSGN.VX, Royal Bank of Scotland Group (RBS.L) and UBS UBSN.VX sold faulty securities to Southwest and Members United corporate credit unions, the National Credit Union Administration (NCUA) said in its complaint.

-Goldman Sachs Group Inc, Wachovia Corp, a unit of Wells Fargo & Co and Residential Funding Securities LLC, now Ally Securities, also sold faulty securities to Southwest, NCUA said.
+Goldman Sachs Group Inc (GS.N), Wachovia Corp, a unit of Wells Fargo & Co (WFC.N) and Residential Funding Securities LLC, now Ally Securities, also sold faulty securities to Southwest, NCUA said.

 "We continue to pursue accountability and recovery in the wake of billions of dollars in sales of faulty securities that led to the collapse of several corporate credit unions and handed the industry the costly bill of paying for the losses," NCUA Board Chairman Debbie Matz said.